gauge-sh/tach/docs/usage.md

 It will remove `tach.yml` along with any `package.yml` files it finds.

 ## tach install
 `tach` can be installed into your development workflow automatically as a pre-commit hook.
-This means `tach check` will run from the root of your repo before any commit is created.

 ### With pre-commit framework